PantalaLabs/BionicGlove/README.md

 16/06/2023 Update
 * piece of EVA between the main board and the hand to add comfort for long time use
-* cover to protect the components and make it look more minimalist
+* cover to protect the components

 ![cover](/pictures/cover.jpg) | ![eva](/pictures/eva.jpg)